Back to Guides

 A strong caution page should cover weak explanation of strategy, vague manager communication, poor fee transparency, unrealistic promises, pressure-heavy sales behavior, and any tendency to let the residency story overshadow the investment analysis itself.

-For Americans, an additional warning sign is when the conversation treats U.S. tax coordination as an afterthought instead of part of the evaluation from day one.
+For Americans, an additional warning sign is when the conversation treats U.S. compliance support as an afterthought instead of part of the evaluation from day one.

 Chapter 03